julien123123/Memregs/readme.md

 print(f'Header :{memory[0:16]} \n\rregister : {memory[16:]}')
 ```
+>[!WARNING]
->[!WARNING] if the memory bytearray is not big enough for all the arguments, it won't throw an error, Micropython on you microcontroller will just crashé
+> If the memory bytearray is not big enough for all the arguments, it won't throw an error, Micropython on you microcontroller will just crashé

 ## memregs.Struct
 This class is based un uctypes.struct.
 It's very very fast, and it's a better choice for many items, and small updates. be aware that it's very fickle, and it may crash micropython if there's an error in your code.